Quantum fields from global propagators on asymptotically Minkowski and extended de Sitter spacetimes: Asymptotically Minkowski spacetimes and propagation of singularities

 \subsection{$\b$-regularity and propagation of singularities}

 Recall that the algebra of $\b$-differential operators $\Diff_\b(M)$ is generated by vector fields tangent to the boundary (and the identity), thus setting

 for $k\in\nn$ gives a space of distributions (the \emph{$\b$-Sobolev space of order $k$}) that have usual Sobolev regularity of order $k$ in $M^\inti$, the interior of $M$, and are moreover regular of order $k$ at the boundary in the sense of conormality.
 In the above expression $\Diff_\b^k(M)$ can be replaced by $\b$-pseudodifferential operators of order $k$, $\Psi_\b^k(M)$ --- here we will not give the precise definition (instead we refer the reader to \cite{melrose,corners,propagation}), though formally one can simply think of those as operators of the form $A=a(\rho,w;\rho\p_\rho,\p_w)$, with $a$ a symbol in the usual sense.
-By analogy this allows to define $\b$-Sobolev spaces of arbitrary order $m\in\rr$, and at the same time we introduce weighted ones:
+By analogy this allows one to define $\b$-Sobolev spaces of arbitrary order $m\in\rr$, and at the same time we introduce weighted ones:

 so that $m$ corresponds to usual Sobolev regularity in $M^\inti$ and conormal regularity at the boundary, whereas $l$ corresponds to decay near the boundary (and this agrees with the definition sketched in the introduction).
 The dual of $H_\b^{m,l}(M)$ can be identified with $H_\b^{-m,-l}(M)$ using the $L^2_\b(M)$ pairing $\bra \cdot,\cdot\ket_\ssb$.
-We have correspondingly spaces of distributions of arbitrarily low and arbitrarily high $\b$-Sobolev regularity
+We have correspondingly spaces of distributions of arbitrarily low and arbitrarily high $\b$-Sobolev regularity (thus, the latter consists of distributions conormal to the boundary)

 endowed with their canonical Fr\'echet topologies, one of which is the dual of the other if $l$ is replaced by $-l$.

 There is a notion of $\b$-Sobolev wave front set of a distribution $u\in H^{-\infty,l}_\b(M)$, denoted $\wf_\b^{m,l}(u)\subset\be S^* M$, which consists of the points in phase space in which $u$ is not in $H_\b^{m,l}(M)$.
 Concretely, the definition says that for $\alpha\in \be S^*M$, $\alpha\notin \wf_\b^{m,l}(u)$ if there exists $A\in\Psi_\b^{0,0}(M)$ elliptic at $\alpha$ and such that $Au\in H_\b^{m,l}(M)$, where ellipticity refers to invertibility of the principal symbol, cf. \cite{melrose,propagation,corners}.
 Note that locally in the interior of $M$, $\b$-Sobolev regularity and standard Sobolev regularity are just the same, so the $\b$-Sobolev wave front set coincides with the standard wave front set there.
 We refer to \cite[Sec.
 2 \& 3]{corners} for a more detailed discussion.